Genixer: Empowering Multimodal Large Language Models as a Powerful Data Generator: Experiments

 \subsection{Human Evaluation}

-We conduct the human evaluation to analyze the generated question type and corresponding correctness manually.
-We employ \genixerI{} to generate QA samples.
-Since the image content will influence the generation types, we randomly chose 200 images from the COCO validation set as the held-in set and chose 200 images from Flickr30K as the held-out set.
-As shown in Tab.~\ref{tab:manualeval}, we divide the questions into seven types, such as ``Action" and ``Color". ``Action" and ``Object Type" are two most popular question types of both held-in and held-out datasets.
-Among held-in samples, ``Yes/No" question also has a notable proportion with high correctness.
-Different from the held-in set, there are 46 out of 200 samples belong to ``Relative Position" in the held-out set.
-Since the quality of the generated data of \genixerI{} is adequate, we just slightly control the question types when generating synthetic data for subsequent model training.
+We conduct the human evaluation to manually analyze the generated question type and corresponding correctness.
+We employ \genixerL{} to generate QA samples without specific the data type.
+Since the image content can affect the generation types, we randomly chose 100 images from the COCO validation set as the held-in set and 100 images from Flickr30K as the held-out set.
+As shown in Tab.~\ref{tab:manualeval}, we divide the questions into seven types, such as ``Action'' and ``Color''.
+One can observe that ``Object Type'' and ``Relative position'' are the two most popular question types of both held-in and held-out datasets.
+Among held-in samples, ``Action'' question also has a notable proportion with 92\% correctness.
+Different from the held-in set, 38 out of 100 samples belong to ``Object Type'' and 23 out of 100 ``Relative Position'' in the held-out set.
+In all of these types, the correctness of held-in dataset is slightly higher than held-out dataset.